tombuko/marPy/README.md

 a set of fuctions to interact with the MAR web service.
 The MAR web service is free to use and requies no credentialing.

+## Limitations

+Currently this library only returns the highest matching, first return, for an abiguous address.
+If the address is a non-dc address or not found in the mar it will resolve with `non_dc_address`

 ## Installation

 You can install the development version from GitHub